CHILDHOOD ANXIETY PARENT SUPPORT

 how anxiety is showing up at home

-strategies for increasing flexibility and independence
+strategies for school and routine challenges

-how to preserve connection while holding boundaries
+maintaining connection while holding boundaries

 WHO CAN SPACE HELP?